Skip to content

 Saunas

 Saunas have been a core component of wellness routines for centuries — from traditional dry heat to infrared warmth.
-Many people enjoy saunas for relaxation, recovery, and deep unwind time, but what does a sauna actually do for your body and mind?
+Many people enjoy saunas for relaxation, comfort, and deep unwind time, but what does a sauna actually feel like during regular use?

-Below, we break down the science-supported advantages of regular sauna sessions, including skin health, circulation, recovery, relaxation, and the differences between infrared and dry sauna environments.
+Below, we break down the commonly discussed aspects of regular sauna sessions, including personal care routines, comfort, post-activity relaxation, relaxation, and the differences between infrared and dry sauna environments.

 two men sitting in a sauna exterior view